hafizhfadh/learningcenter/docs/api-response-standards.md

      `APP_TOKEN: {app_token}`
 4. **Review role-based access rules** for each endpoint and update your client-side navigation or feature toggles accordingly.

-## API Documentation Generation with Scramble

-Scramble analyzes Laravel routes, controllers, requests, and resources to generate OpenAPI documentation automatically, without requiring manual PHPDoc annotations on each endpoint.
-This keeps the documentation aligned with the actual behavior of the code.

-Key characteristics:

-- Documentation is generated in OpenAPI 3.1.0 format.
-- The default UI is available at `/docs/api` in local environment.
-- The raw OpenAPI JSON document is available at `/docs/api.json`.
-- Authentication requirements are inferred from middleware and configured globally via Scramble’s security configuration.

-Authentication is documented using a combined security scheme:

-- `Authorization: Bearer {token}` header (Sanctum token).
-- `APP_TOKEN: {app_token}` header (enhanced application token with user claims).

-The `POST /login` route is explicitly marked as unauthenticated in code so that the documentation correctly reflects that only the `APP_TOKEN` header is required for that endpoint.

 ## Best Practices

 ### 1. Consistent Error Messages